eagronin/weather-classification-spark-acquire/README.md

 This section describes and imports the dataset **daily_weather.csv** to analyze weather patterns in San Diego, CA.  Specifically, we will build a decision tree for predicting low humidity days, which increase the risk of wildfires.

+The [next section](https://eagronin.github.io/weather-classification-spark-prepare/) explores and cleans the data.

 The file **daily_weather.csv** was downloaded from the Coursera website and saved on Cloudera cloud.

 The  is a comma-separated file that contains weather data.
 This data comes from a weather station located in San Diego, CA. The weather station is equipped with sensors that capture weather-related measurements such as air temperature, air pressure, and relative humidity.
 Data was collected for a period of three years, from September 2011 to September 2014, to ensure that sufficient data for different seasons and weather conditions is captured.